Board of Directors

 Ari founded BootUp to ensure all elementary students have an opportunity to benefit from the problem-solving skills and creativity coding teaches.
 He believes coding needs to be a core subject, beginning in elementary school, for all students to be exposed.

-Dr. Ember Conley has served Park City School District as Superintendent since 2013.
-She has devoted her career to education as a middle school math teacher, high school assistant principal, high school principal, elementary principal, assessment director, deputy superintendent, and superintendent.
+Dr. Ember Conley will assume duties as Superintendent of Mesa Public Schools in July.
+She served Park City School District as Superintendent since 2013.
+Dr. Conley has devoted her career to education as a middle school math teacher, high school assistant principal, high school principal, elementary principal, assessment director, deputy superintendent, and superintendent.
 In 2010, she graduated from Argosy University with her doctoral degree, focused on K-12 Leadership in Curriculum and Instruction.
-She was awarded the Arizona School Administrators Outstanding Dissertation in 2010 for her research in the learning styles of Native American Students.
+Dr. Conley was awarded the Arizona School Administrators Outstanding Dissertation in 2010 for her research in the learning styles of Native American Students.
 She received her Masters of Arts Degree from the University of Colorado, Denver with a degree in Administrative Leadership with an emphasis in Policy Studies in 2004, and received her Bachelor of Science Degree, Cum Laude, from the College of Engineering and Applied Sciences, Arizona State University.

 Allison E. Miller currently serves as an improvement coach at Ed Direction, working directly with education leaders to improve teaching and learning at scale.
 In addition, Allison oversees content development for Ed Direction’s work with Turnaround Schools in the state of Utah.
 With over a decade of classroom teaching experience at the elementary level, Allison is passionate about education and the role that teachers play in improving student achievement for all learners, regardless of their level of ability.
 Her experience in the classroom gives her a unique perspective when working with schools and districts across the country.
 Allison uses her knowledge of research and pedagogy to help teachers implement changes that lead to improvements in instruction and learning.